 Finger inserts have glitter inside them which is a bit of some added eye candy!

-The top finger hole is raised a bit making a divot for your middle finger to comfortable rest on.
+The top finger hole is raised a bit making a divot for your middle finger to comfortably rest on.

 Great for those who want a more modest color, this is made from Japanese ATS-314 Forged Cobalt Steel and is left in its natural silver form.